season101/FinalExams/CSCI3020/README.md

 > Sequentially access the element of a collection.

 **Note**:
 -  This helps us hide the internal implementation of iterator from the main class so that it doesn't break our main program when we choose to use differnet DS. we can simply make another iterator that implements Iterator interface.
+Relevant Iterator codes for an Product Collection can be implemented using Iterator Design Pattern and Relevant codes can be found under path: `designpatterns\behavioural\iterator` package.

 <br>